EMV (Europay, MasterCard, and Visa) is here!

 What does EMV mean for me and my business?

-Beginning October 1, 2016, ATM owners may be liable for fraudulent transactions if an EMV card is used but the merchant chooses to process the payment using the magnetic stripe instead of EMV technology.
+On October 1, 2016, Mastercard shifted the liability to ATM owners for fraudulent transactions if an EMV card is used but the merchant chooses to process the payment using the magnetic stripe instead of EMV technology.
 Merchants can easily prevent this by installing EMV-enabled terminals.
 Here at National Cash Systems, we’re ready, willing, and able to help you get ahead of the change and make the transition to EMV compliance.
+Visa is also making this shift as of October 1, 2017.

 After the shift, if a merchant is still using the old methodology and the customer has a smartcard, the merchant is liable for fraud.
 If the merchant has the new Chip and PIN technology but the bank hasn’t issued the customer a Chip and PIN card, then the bank is liable.
 If the merchant uses Chip and PIN technology on a smartcard and fraud still takes place, then the credit card company bears the liability, as is the case today.